 To restore balance, to see the beauty of both sexuality and simple sensuality without it becoming an emotional trigger one way or another is bramacharya.

 Once this emotional balance is in place, the physical practice may be engaged.
 You will learn when to hug, when not to hug (I prefer high fives, if you see me IRL), when to speak and look someone in the eye, who to kiss and who needs a minute.
 You will cease the constant seeking of a lover or even a flirty friendship and you will become more at peace with the process of falling in love with yourself.
-Iyengar recommends baddha konasana for this (see photo above for a lovely variation).
+Iyengar recommends baddha konasana for this (see photo to the left for a lovely variation).
 There is also a “new pose” known as aumieasana, or “the homie,” that is recommended.

 When you finally choose to commit to yourself, to being alive in the livest way possible, you will then also cease violent behavior towards yourself — the wasting of our vital life force (orgasm), overeating, over-drinking, smoking, missing out on sleep, too much time staring at these screens… This form of balance, lifestyle balance is bramacharya, urbanically.